Are you looking to grow your marketing outside the traditional social media platforms?

 28. 168 Billion Pages Were Viewed on Reddit in 2018

 - The volume of online traffic to Reddit is mind-boggling.
-In 2018, Reddit received 168 page views.
+In 2018, Reddit received 168 billion page views.
 This shows that Reddit is here to stay.
-And, with millions of users accessing the website, it can be expected that Reddit will only keep growing.
+And, with millions of users visiting the website, it can be expected that Reddit will only keep growing.

-- Last year, Reddit recorded a total of 1.2 billion comments from users.
+- Last year, Reddit recorded over 1.7 billion comments from users.
 This demonstrates that users are actively participating with others and building up their engagement levels.
 Also, commenting on Reddit can help you potentially generate more traffic to your website!

-- In Reddit’s 2018 Year in Review, it was recorded that they received 27 Billion Votes (e.g. upvotes and downvotes) during that year.
+- In Reddit’s 2019 Year in Review, it was recorded that they received 32 Billion Upvotes.
 For example, if you think something is meaningful, you upvote it.
-Or if you don’t think it contributes to the subreddit or is off topic, you downvote it.

-31. Reddit is the Third Most Popular Website in the U.S.
+31. Reddit is the Sixth Most Popular Website in the U.S.

 - Since being founded in 2005, Reddit has steadily grown.
-According to rankings published by Alexa – an Amazon-owned subsidiary –, Reddit is now the third most popular website in the United States, surpassing Facebook.
-Reddit’s rise to fame might have to do with recent issues that have cost Facebook.
+According to rankings published by Alexa – an Amazon-owned subsidiary, Reddit is now the sixth most popular website in the United States.

 Reddit Statistics Recap